Context Adaptive Extended Chain Coding for Semantic Map Compression: Experimental Results

 To enable palette mode in SCM-7.0, which is a specialized coding tool for lossless compression of screen content, each semantic map is converted to YUV420 format with the U and V channels set to zero prior to encoding.
 For JBIG1, preprocessing is required since the codec is designed for bi-level image coding.
 Specifically, a mapping table is constructed to convert multi-level semantic values into indices, and the semantic map is decomposed into multiple bit planes, each of which is encoded using JBIG1.
 At the decoder, the bit planes are recomposed and mapped back to the original semantic values.
-For the reported JBIG1 performance, the overhead associated with the mapping table is excluded.